evershinemj/idea/double-shift.md

-double shift is an awesome key binding in idea.
+double shift is an awesome key binding in idea
 ---
 it searches everything under current project
 ---